Dr. Maria Murgu – Research Assistant

 Examples of my work: Sport Sedan Concept, The Power of Ten Months, Making of Ten Months, Silent Hunter 3, Silent Hunter 4, Silent Hunter 5, Blazing Angels 1, Blazing Angels 2, H.A.W.X.1, H.A.W.X.
 2, Knights Arena

-Dr. Matei Branea – Vice-Rector with International Relations, UNATC Bucharest
+Dr. Matei Branea – Vice-Rector with International Relations at the National University of Theatre and Film “I.L.Caragiale” in Bucharest

 Matei Branea, the creator of OMULAN, is a visual philanthropist who grapples with the essential.
 Being an animation teacher at UNATC, he reveals everyday life in a satirical way, by adapting his style to various artistic mediums.